 - Wisconsin Alumni Association

 Buckynet informs students about upcoming career-related events, career fairs, job/internship postings, and on-campus recruiting opportunities.

 Internships allow students to make informed career choices and to develop a sense of a specific position, work environment, industry, and company culture.
-They enable students to improve skills they already possess and develop new skills.
+Students can improve existing skills and develop new ones.
 Through this experience, students create a track record of accomplishments, demonstrated skills, and abilities.
-Internships—along with volunteering, temping, part-time and limited-term employment (LTE)—provide students with valuable hands-on experience.
+Internships—along with volunteering, temping, part-time and limited-term employment—provide students with valuable hands-on experience.
 Upon graduation, students with these experiences are often more competitive when applying for full-time employment opportunities.

-Encourage your student to be proactive in searching for an internship, it will pay off!
-Students can find internship listings through the Career Services offices listed above.
-Employers will often list internship positions alongside full-time positions.
+Encourage your student to be proactive in searching for an internship: It will pay off!
+Students can find internship listings through Career Services offices.
+Employers will often list internships alongside full-time positions.
 Many departments will compile lists of internships pertaining to students’ majors.

 - An internship is an extension of your student’s classroom and should integrate knowledge and practical application.
 Defined goals, outcomes, feedback, and reflection are all features of this out-of-class learning experience.